MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-set-visual-query-limits.md

 [!INCLUDE [applies-yes-desktop-no-service](../includes/applies-yes-desktop-no-service.md)]

-When you load a report page or make changes to the fields in a visual, that visual will send a query to the data source in order to get the data it needs to represent.
+When you load a report page or make changes to the fields in a visual, that visual will send a query to your report's data source.
 Processing these queries requires both time and computer memory.
 In the Power BI Service, depending on where your data is hosted, that capacity will apply different limits to the time a query is allowed to run and the amount of memory that query is allowed to use.

 The following table shows the timeouts and memory limits applied by different capacities.